anothertechs/anothertechs/src/blogs/crypto/piercing-pattern/index.md

 ![Bullish Piercing Pattern](./piercing-patttern-cnadlestick.webp)

-The piercing line pattern is considered a bullish reversal candlestick pattern that is at the bottom of a downtrend.
+The piercing pattern is considered a bullish reversal candlestick pattern that is at the bottom of a downtrend.
 When bulls enter the stock/crypto market and prices rise, it usually indicates a change in trend.

 This piercing pattern consists of two downtrend candles(red and green).
 The first candle is a red (or black) body and the second candle is a green (or white) body.
 This green (or white) candle has a lower open price, preferably below the low of the red (or black) prior candle.
 This is the support for buyers to push the price higher to reach more than 50% from the last bearish candle.